Defence of democracy and neutrality

 |

-Modern barn in the same area that is not very favourable for intensive agriculture, most likely financed with debt, passing on their direct payments to undisclosed recepients. |
+Modern barn in the same area that is not very favourable for intensive agriculture, most likely financed with debt, with the farmers passing on their direct payments to undisclosed recepients. |

-I passed three such barns driving up the short way to the Bräkerhaus.
-The elderly woman who lived in the Bräker home some twenty years ago, told me that without a greenhouse, she could hardly even grow beans in the summer.
-In Switzerland direct payments are granted for maintaining agriculture, safeguarding the environment, caretaking biodiversity such as by tending to hedges and fruit trees, keeping landscapes open, implementing animal welfare measures, mowing steep slopes.
+In Switzerland direct payments are granted to farmers for maintaining agriculture, safeguarding the environment, caretaking biodiversity such as by tending to hedges and fruit trees, keeping landscapes open, implementing animal welfare measures, mowing steep slopes.
 Direct payments are the principle instrument of Swiss farm policy since the 1990s and are paid out by the Swiss federal government to farmers meeting the requirements, with the cantonal agriculture departments as intermediaries.
 All requirements for receiving such government income transfers are coded in the Swiss constitution and agricultural law without any possible misinterpretation.
 Switzerland is a free market country, so farmers can spend their direct payments according to their own decisions and in many cases it's okay to use them for investment in modern buildings and machinery.
-However, robbing smallholders of their existence, driving legal owners into invented forced debt and from farming, puts the sensitive ecology of Alpine landscapes and social cohesion at risk, apart from ruthless discriminating expropriation and wrecking of life being an atrocious breach of law and cause of great suffering.
+However, investment bankers and other money changers have taken to sucking up direct payments and driving smallholders out of existence by invented forced debt, putting the sensitive ecology of Alpine landscapes and social cohesion at risk, apart from discriminated expropriation and wrecking of life being an atrocious breach of law and cause of great suffering.

 Military gunclubs and citizen army for social cohesion

-When World War II came around, Switzerland was prepared.
-With the socalled battle of cultivation, Swiss agriculture was restructured to maximum food production for self-sufficiency.
-On top of the mobilization of well-trained citizen-militia, there was moral resistance, called Geistige Landesverteidigung, swearing in all parts of Swiss society against sympathy with Nazi-Germany and fascist ideology from within.
-The military commandership was given to General Guisan, a gentleman farmer from the French speaking part of Switzerland who was also fluent in German and understood the cultures and traditions of the populations of Switzerland speaking French, Swiss-German, Italian and Romansh, the language derived from Latin of the Alpine Canton of Grisons.
-He had studied agriculture in Germany, at the University of Hohenheim near Stuttgart, belonged to the already mentioned classical liberal movement of the Canton of Vaud and was against the militarism of General Wille before and during World War I.
+In Switzerland, the rank of general is only used during times of war or other national emergencies.
+The military commander of World War II, General Guisan was a gentleman farmer from the French speaking part of Switzerland who was also fluent in German and understood the cultures and traditions of the populations of Switzerland speaking French, Swiss-German, Italian and Romansh, the language derived from Latin of the Alpine Canton of Grisons.
+Guisan studied agriculture in Germany, at the University of Hohenheim near Stuttgart.
+He belonged to the already mentioned classical liberal movement of the Canton of Vaud and was against the militarism of General Wille before and during World War I. Guisan was elected General by the Swiss Parlament in 1939.

 |